 Tuition (per semester) (Modern language and other leveling courses are not included in this amount.
-These courses will be billed at the student's hourly rate and the conference course fee will apply if taken in that format.)
+These courses will be billed at the student's hourly rate and the conference course fee will apply if taken in that format.
+World Christian Studies PhD Students are billed three times per year: summer, fall, and spring.
+Each time, one third of the annual tuition is billed.)